 Our Butter Taste Test (with Top Result!)

-My daughter eats out often and said the B&B was very much like regular butter served in a restaurant.
+My daughter eats out often and said the B&B was like regular butter served in a restaurant.
 I liked having her perspective.
-We both liked the buttery flavor and that it was soft and easy to spread.
+We both enjoyed the buttery flavor and that it was soft and easy to spread.
 The Earth Balance and Smart Balance were firmer and similar in taste and texture.
-Note that the Smart Balance container says it can be used in cooking and baking.
+The Smart Balance container says it can be used in cooking and baking.

 Now I want to hear from you.
-What’s your favorite brands, margarines, butters and substitutes?
-Share in the comments below so we can learn from each other.
+What are your favorite brands, margarine, butter, and substitutes?
+Please share in the comments below so we can learn from each other.

 More WW Posts for You